AltanKG/README-Generator/README.md

 ## Contributing

+Altan Guc made this application

 ## Tests

 To run tests, run the following command:

+npm test

 ## Questions

-Here is a link to my Github profile:
+Here is a link to my Github profile: AltanKG

-Contact me by email here:
+Contact me by email here: altan.guc@colorado.edu